EdgeLake/edgelake.github.io/docs/northbound/Grafana.md

 EdgeLake offers 2 predefined functions that can be represented in the Grafana JSON inteface ([_Increments_ and _Period_](#using-the-time-series-data-visualization)).
 These function reduce the data transfer by pushing processing to the edge nodes.

 **Additional JSON Data** section(s) provides additional information to the query process.
-The information provided overrides the default behaviour and can pull data from any database managed by EdgeLake (as long as the user maintains valid permissions).
+The information provided modifies the default behaviour.
 The additional information is provided using a JSON script with the following attribute names:

 <table>